Miley Cyrus’ Braless Crop Top Photo Ignites Instagram Debate

 “Her song was her way of telling her story without having to say anything at all.
 She isn’t trying to bash him, but she wants to be able to share what she’s been going through,” an insider told the outlet.

-In the song, Miley Cyrus references drinking and drug use, and wanting to go back to her life in the city.
-She performed the ballad for the first time at the VMAs with Kaitlynn Carter in tow.
+In the song, Miley references drinking and drug use, and wanting to go back to her life in the city.
+She performed the ballad for the first time at the VMAs with Kaitlynn in tow.